robwelan/be-a-react-dev-ws-01/content/blog/gatsby-wrap-root-element/index.md

 ```

 <br />

+### Updated 14-Jun-2023

+I was today years old when I discovered in the <a href="https://www.gatsbyjs.com/plugins/@chakra-ui/gatsby-plugin/" rel="noopener" target="_blank">@chakra-ui/gatsby-plugin</a> documentation that you had to have the theme in a specific folder within the src folder.
+Or else you may as well not bother trying.

+## Last But Not Least

 Oh, in case you were wondering, <a href="https://jotai.org/" rel="noopener" target="_blank">Jotai</a> is a cool state management system which is easier to learn and use than <a href="https://redux.js.org/" rel="noopener" target="_blank">Redux</a>.